jcubic/sysend.js/README.md

 with `list()` method and `open`/`close` events you can implement dynamic list of windows/tab.
 That will change when new window/tab is open or close.

-In version 1.15.0 new API was added called `rpc` that allow to implement RPC (Remote Procedure Call) between open windows/tabs.
+In version 1.15.0 new API was added called `rpc()` (build on top of tracking mechanism) that allow to use RPC (Remote Procedure Call) between open windows/tabs.

 ```javascript
 const rpc = sysend.rpc({